SimonPlays15/BetterBanSystem/SECURITY.md

 Instead, contact us directly at our Discord Server [MCDevStudios](https://discord.gg/QWpsnKPC8W).
-We'll work with you to make sure we understand the scope of the issue, and that we fully address your concern.
-If necessary we will create a GitHub security advisory.
+We'll work with you to make sure me understand the scope of the issue, and that me fully address your concern.
+If necessary me will create a GitHub security advisory.

-Thank you for your work, we appreciate your efforts in improving our community.
+Thank you for your work, me appreciate your efforts in improving our community.